aidenkoog/awesome-app-architecture/reactjs-typescript/README.md

-## React Native Architecture Project.
+## React Typescript Architecture Project.

 #### Continue to study and ponder to improve the code structure.